- Apply for free school meals

 - Many schools have systems which mean it is impossible for other pupils to know who is receiving free school meals.

-- School children who are eligible for free school meals are entitled to a two course meal worth approximately £2.30 for primary and £2.35 for secondary each day.
+- School children who are eligible for free school meals are entitled to a meal worth approximately £2.45 each day.